📞 (929) 466-1426

 Do I have to pay upfront?

 No. We deliver first, you inspect the order, then you pay.
-No deposit, no upfront payment, no credit card required.
+No deposit, no upfront payment.
 See our Pay at Delivery page for the full details.

 What happens if there's a problem with my order?